worldbank/pacific-observatory/_sources/tourism/forecastcomb.md

 # Forecast Combination

-In this study, several combination methods are used to test the performance of the different forecasting models.

 ## Linear Combination Weights

 Consistent with [Stock and Waston (1998)](https://www.nber.org/system/files/working_papers/w6607/w6607.pdf)'s experiment on linear combination weights, the combined forecasts are the weighted averages of the single forecasts.
 Let $MSE_{t+h,t,i} = (1/v)\sum_{\tau=t-v}^{t} e^{2}_{\tau,\tau−h,i}$ be the $i$th forecasting model’s MSE at time $t$, computed over a window of the previous $v$ periods.
 Then